devowlio/wp-changelog/plugins/real-media-library.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 4.13.1 (2021-03-02)

+### fix

+* newly folders are not draggable and droppable without page reload
+* newly uploaded media attachments were missing when filtering media items by date due to lack of cache invalidation
+* respect language of newsletter subscriber to assign to correct newsletter (CU-aar8y9)

 # 4.13.0 (2021-02-24)